duncantl/CodeAnalysis/Topics/topics.md

 To discuss in group meeting this week:

 1. Outcomes: paper?, CRAN package?
-2. Focus: Who will take an interest? rstatic and CodeDepends are somewhat lower level, perhaps this is an opportunity to make something more user facing.
+2. Focus: Who will take an interest?
+Package developers?
+More / less experienced R users?
+Maybe different for each application
 2. Code analysis package dependencies
     - It's confusing for an outsider if Duncan, Gabe, Nick, and Clark to each have their own somewhat related R code analysis package
+    - rstatic and CodeDepends are somewhat lower level, perhaps this is an opportunity to make something more user facing.